Hachimi-Hachimi/hachimi-hachimi.github.io/docs/translation-guide/translation-system.md

 - `an_texture_sets`: Contains the animated UI atlas textures, included in a `uianimation` asset bundle.
 A `uianimation` asset dict can be used to provide metadata for these textures.
 Path: `assets/an_texture_sets/as_uMeshParam_fl_*/tx_uTex_fl_*.png`
 - `textures`: Contains generic textures.
 Used by both the UI and 3D models in the game.
 Unlike other types, the file format of these replacement textures depends on the original filename specified in the asset bundle.
 For UI textures, it's usually `.png`, and for 3D model textures, it's usually `.tga`.
 Path: `assets/textures/*`

-All textures could be replaced using a `.diff.png` file instead of its original format.
-This is a special format based on PNG which only contains the difference data between the original image and a replacement image, thus avoiding any copyright issues.
+All textures can also be replaced using a `.diff.png` file instead of its original format.
+This is a special format based on PNG which only contains the difference data between the original image and a replacement image, saving considerably on file size.
+It is highly recommended to use only this format in a tl repo.

 ## Movies (videos / FMV cutscenes)
 They are USM formatted video files.
 Replacement of these assets is simply done by making the game load the replacement file.